EricThomson/anaties/readme.md

 - Developed with the support of NIH Bioinformatics, and the Neurobehavioral Core at NIEHS.

 ## To do
+- For freqhist should I guarantee it sums to 1 even when bin widths don't match data limits?
+Probably not.
+Something to think about though.
 - In smoother, consider switching from filtfilt() to sosfiltfilt() for reasons laid out here: https://dsp.stackexchange.com/a/17255/51564
 - Convert notch filter to sos?
 - Make power spectrume stimation better than fft ffs (at *least* use welch):